Zazcallabah/fallenlondongrinder/readme.md

 * ambition, hearts desire, go to ... hunters keep? by boat, get stone key

 Polythreme for touching love stories, into wwriting money grind

-A Name in Seven Secret Alphabets
--> progress in the university

-A Name Scrawled in Blood
--> fix a hunt is on, starts in wolfstack https://fallenlondon.fandom.com/wiki/The_Hunt_is_On!_(Guide)

-A Name Signed with a Flourish https://fallenlondon.fandom.com/wiki/Shaping_a_Masterpiece_for_the_Empress -> empress court make  Inspired...
-24, Working on... an Opera, Carving out a Reputation at Court exactly 6

-A Name Whispered in Darkness
--> something about bats and cats in flit, embroiled in wars of illusion

 grinding fast
 constrained by challenge without menace on fail